JulianWDev/MetData/docs/assignments/four.md

 ```
 ![Alt text](public1.png)

 Overall the capacity of the public transport is estimated through data.
-We have 5 buss stops wihtin 1 km, and 5 tram stops.
+We have 5 bus stops wihtin 1 km, and 5 tram stops.
 Both pass between 5-10 times and hour thus allowing us to set up an average of 7.5.
-The capacity of a bus is 30 seatsand 30 standing places, whiel the capacity of a tram is 60 seats and a 125 standing spaces.
-Thus we have calculated the numeber of poepl which can be moved per hour below.
+The capacity of a bus is 30 seats and 30 standing places, while the capacity of a tram is 60 seats and a 125 standing spaces (GVB, 2023; Wikipedia-bijdragers, 2022).
+Thus we have calculated the number of people which can be moved per hour below.

 ```Python
 y=(5*7.5*185)+(5*5*60)